carrot-ar/carrot/README.md

 func main() {

-	// Register endpoints here in the form of endpoint, controller, method carrot.Add("echo", EchoController{}, "Echo", true)
+	// Register endpoint connection here by providing endpoint, controller, and method, respectively carrot.Add("echo", EchoController{}, "Echo", true)

-	// Run the server and serve traffic carrot.Run()
+	// Run the server to handle traffic carrot.Run()
 }
 ```
 The example above ommits extra functionality to showcase the basic components required to connect carrot to your application.
 The required components are the following:

-1. Import inclusion
+* Import inclusion
-2. Controller declaration
+* Controller declaration
-3. Controller method(s) implementation
+* Controller method(s) implementation
-4. Main method which
+* Main method that
-	a.
-Sets up connections between methods and controllers for Carrot to route and maintain
+	* Registers connections between methods and controllers for Carrot to route and maintain
-	b.
-Runs the Carrot server
+	* Runs the Carrot server

 To make the framework interact with platform-specific code, developers will need to implement the Carrot client framework.
 Currently, only iOS support exists.
 To see how to do so, visit the carrot-ios repository [https://github.com/carrot-ar/carrot-ios](https://github.com/carrot-ar/carrot-ios)